 Yes.
 In addition to complying with Iowa laws on security deposit limits and how (and when) the deposit must be returned to tenants, landlords in Iowa must—if the security deposit is kept in an interest-bearing account—pay interest to the tenant if the tenancy lasted more than five years (the landlord keeps the interest earned during the first five years of the tenancy).

-If you want to go right to the source and look up Iowa law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Iowa Code Annotated § 562A.12.
-To access your state law, check out the Library of Congress’s legal research site.
+If you want to go right to the source and look up Iowa law on security deposits—or if you're writing a letter to your landlord or tenant and want to cite the applicable law—the relevant statute(s) can be found at Iowa Code Annotated section 562A.12 (2020).
+To read Iowa's statutes, visit the Iowa Legislature's website, or visit the Library of Congress's legal research site.